YuZh98/YuZh98.github.io/public/teaching/MAI/index.md

-# [Undergraduate Teaching Assistant] Mathematical Analysis B1
+# [Undergraduate TA] Mathematical Analysis B1

 ### Textbook

 [Click here for the textbook](/teaching/MAI/book1.pdf).
 It is under revision every year.
 Please refer to the department of Mathematics at USTC for the lastest version.

-### Below are some of the notes for the tutorial sessions:
+### Below are some of the notes for the tutorial sessions

 * [Week1-2](/teaching/MAI/LecNotes1.pdf)
 * [Week3-4](/teaching/MAI/LecNotes2.pdf)